fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 10

 ### Authenticity
+Almost everyone thinks about whether some kind of food or dish is authentic from time to time.
+But what does that really mean?
+The few readings for today should help us think more carefully about why we do that and how useful it is.
+And most importantly, how we can do it more effectively.

 - Dwight Furrow, _American Foodie_ (7: Habits and Heresies: Authenticity, Food Rules, and Traditions), 133--48.
 - Kevin Alexander, [Why Authentic Food is Bullshit](https://www.thrillist.com/eat/nation/why-authentic-food-is-bullshit)

 #### Noteworthy
 - Sara Kay, [Yelp Reviewers’ Authenticity Fetish Is White Supremacy in Action](https://ny.eater.com/2019/1/18/18183973/authenticity-yelp-reviews-white-supremacy-trap).
 - Rachel Laudan, [Desperately Seeking Authenticity](https://www.latimes.com/archives/la-xpm-2001-dec-19-fo-16368-story.html)
+- Matthew Strohl, ‘On Culinary Authenticity’, _The Journal of Aesthetics and Art Criticism_, 77.2 (2019), 157--67.

 {% include alert.html class='danger' title='Reading reflection' text="